Connieh1/to-do-sinatra/README.md

 Sign up or log in, create, read, edit, or delete tasks on your list.

-## Built with
+## Built With

-Ruby/
+* Ruby
-Sinatra/
+* Sinatra
-ActiveRecord
+* ActiveRecord

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-MIT.
-See License.md file.
+This project is licensed under the MIT License - see the LICENSE.md file for details.